Quantcast

 I really enjoyed this graphic novel!
 I picked it up from the library because it's by Faith Erin Hicks and I have liked her books in the past (One Year at Ellsmere, and Friends with Boys especially!)
 There was a great ensemble cast to this book.
 Although the front cover has just one of the main characters on it, (kind of two, if you count the horse, I suppose!) there are a bunch of awesome characters in this book.

 I was never super into horse books (it was all about the Babysitters Club, for me!) but that didn't stand in the way of my enjoyment of this book.
 My dad loves horses and our family owned a few now and then (see the picture above).
-Even thought I didn't ever consider myself a horse girl, many sweet moments, some silliness, and some real conflicts made the book compelling.
+Even though I didn't ever consider myself a horse girl, many sweet moments, some silliness, and some real conflicts made the book compelling.
 It's realistic fiction.

 Norrie is always stirring up drama.